 A number of international examples exist of reported concluded investigations in similar contexts.
-For example, the Austrian Commission for Research Integrity, established in 2008, in its Annual Report for 2018,7 reported on 15 concluded inquiries, of which three were upheld.
+For example, the Austrian Commission for Research Integrity, established in 2008, in its Annual Report for 2019,7 reported on 19 concluded inquiries, of which five were upheld and one was inconclusive.
 The most recent published Decisions of the Danish Committee on Research Misconduct, from 2015,8 included details of four concluded investigations, of which none were upheld.
 In general, the number of cases reported by these entities varies from year to year.
-It is important to note that both https://oeawi.at/wp-content/uploads/2019/06/2018-Annual-Report final.pdf
+It is important to note that both Austria and Denmark invest more in research in Higher Education annually than Ireland.
+According